RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Evaluation

 We estimate the ATE root-mean-square error (RMSE) and RPE RMSE between the estimated camera trajectories and ground truth (\Cref{tab:camera_trajectories}).
-The evaluation demonstrates that our method outperforms all other state-of-the-art methods.
+In planar dynamic environments (seq.
+1-8), the evaluation demonstrates that our method outperforms all other state-of-the-art methods (\Cref{fig:camera_trajectories}).
 With the help of the camera motion prior, our method achieves the best performance and corrects the large drift of the camera motion prior.
-Even without the camera motion prior, we still achieve better performance than the baseline of JF, SF and CF. The error of the estimated trajectories from other state-of-the-art methods mainly comes from short-term tracking failures, while the error of motion priors is mainly caused by long-term drifts.
-The correct static/dynamic segmentation from our method helps to track camera accurately and reduce drifts from motion priors (\Cref{fig:camera_trajectories}).
+Even without the camera motion prior, we still achieve better performance than the baseline of JF, SF and CF. PS is unable to estimate the correct camera pose because there are dynamic planes in the environment while PS assumes all planes are static.
+Our method also outperforms EMF because the semantic segmentation method \cite{he2017mask} can only detect and segment certain categories of dynamic objects, like humans.

+In non-planar dynamic environments (seq.
+9-10), EMF outperforms all other methods because the dynamic humans can be directly segmented by Mask R-CNN \cite{he2017mask}.
+However, even without relying on semantic segmentation, our method has close performance compared to StaticFusion.
+This is because our method can still detect dynamic super-pixels by their high residuals under the camera motion.

-\subsection{Multimotion Segmentation}
+\subsection{Multimotion segmentation}

-We visualise the segmentation results of our methods and compare it with SF, RF$^*$ and CF (\Cref{fig:segmentation}).
+For planar environments, we visualise the segmentation results of our method and compare them with SF, RF$^*$ and CF (\Cref{fig:segmentation}).
 SF is unable to detect all dynamic objects because they as a whole occlude a large proportion of the camera view, while RF$^*$ tends to classify parts of the static background as dynamic.
 Both CF and our method can further distinguish between different dynamic objects.
-However, the segmentation of CF is not complete and CF tends to have a delay when detecting a new object. we use two different colours (green and purple) to represent that our method treats the taller object as a new one after it passes behind the front object.
+However, the segmentation of CF is not complete and CF tends to have a delay when detecting a new object.
+We use two different colours (green and purple) to represent that our method treats the taller object as a new one after it passes behind the front object.
+In non-planar environments, our method can still provide correct binary segmentation of the static and dynamic objects (\Cref{fig:tum}).
+However, we are unable to segment and track different non-planar dynamic objects independently.